WeezyF0/Sororia/README.md

 - 🎤 **Mobilization Hub** – Plan, promote, and organize rallies or protests directly within the app to drive actionable change.
 - 🗺️ **Issue Heatmap** – Visualize community concerns on an interactive GPS-powered layer.
 - 🛣️ **Safety Route Planner** – Navigate your world with confidence using AI-optimized, risk-aware routing.
 - 🚨 **Panic SOS Blast** – Hit SOS and instantly ping your emergency contacts with your live location and a one-tap call option.
+- 📲 **Telegram Bot** – Chat with Sororia’s features and get instant updates via Telegram: [@SororiaBot](https://t.me/SororiaBot)

 ---